 The Wilson Center's Mexico Institute and the Atlantic Council were pleased to host a discussion with Mexico City's Mayor, Miguel Ángel Mancera.
 This event was conducted in Spanish.

 From widespread fears about energy security, the debate in the United States in recent years has shifted to how the abundance of natural gas and significant new oil reserves are fundamentally altering the U.S. energy relationship with the world.
 North American energy independence is rapidly becoming a reality, with the United States now confident that it will be able to satisfy declining national demand for oil through a combination of domestic, Canadian, and Mexican supply, fuel efficiency measures, and a long-term shift from gasoline and diesel to natural gas-based fuel for transportation.

 November 14, 2014 // 9:00am — 10:30am

 The Mexican energy industry is set for transformation after President Enrique Peña Nieto signed into law the reform's secondary legislation in August.
-Join the Woodrow Wilson Center's Mexico Institute and the Adrienne Arsht Latin America Center for an event at the Wilson Center featuring the first major policy address in the United States by two of the top Mexican officials leading this reform.
+On Friday, November 14, 2014, the Woodrow Wilson Center's Mexico Institute and the Adrienne Arsht Latin America Center hosted an event at the Wilson Center featuring the first major policy address in the United States by two of the top Mexican officials leading this reform.

 November 12, 2014 // 11:30am — 2:30pm